probe-lab/network-measurements/results/rfm16-bitswap-discovery-effectiveness.md

 ### Kubo

 Normally, the `ipfs get <CID>` command will first resolve the provided CID, and in the case where this CID has children, the children CIDs will be resolved too before returning.
 We want to avoid this behavior, as it will give a bias to the measurements.
-For instance, in the case where the root CID of a large file is requested, if all blocks of the file are requested through Bitswap we would certainly measure a very good performance, as all blocks are stored on the same content provider.
+For instance, in the case where the root CID of a large file is requested, if all blocks of the file are requested through Bitswap we would certainly measure a very good performance, as all blocks are most likely stored on the same content provider.
 Hence, finding the first block can be considered to be content discovery, but fetching all the blocks from the content providers don’t provide a good metric on content discovery.

 As there is no easy way to identify which CIDs from our sample are root CIDs and which are not, we slightly modified `kubo` to prevent it to follow up after a root CID request.
 The implementation can be found TODO: